AndreLewis1400/MenuMap/Deliverable3_Implementation/MenuMap_Test_Cases_Login_UC001.md

 8. Response time is acceptable (< 2 seconds)

 **Postconditions:**
-- Menu is displayed to user
+- Menu for restaurant "Joe's Pizza" is displayed to user "janedoe"
-- User can continue browsing or navigate away
+- User "janedoe" can continue browsing or navigate away
 - No data is modified in database

 ---